midhunhk/trip-o-meter/docs/README.md

-# trip-o-meter
+# trip-o-meter-app-page

-Android app to calculate fuel or cost for a trip.
+The source for the app's page located at https://midhunhk.github.io/trip-o-meter/